snowdriftcoop/snowdrift/GUIDE.md

 *Note:* SnowdriftEmailDaemon won't build on Windows, so `stack test` will fail.
 Building, running, and working on the site still works otherwise.

 ### Virtual Machine options / Vagrant

-Anyone could use a Virtual Machine to run a system known to work and then follow the steps for that system.
-To make this much easier and *integrated* with your existing system, we offer an option with Vagrant.
+Anyone could use a Virtual Machine with a system known to work and then follow the steps for that system, working entirely within the VM.
+However, to make this easier and *integrated* with your existing system, we offer an option with Vagrant.

 Our Vagrant instance uses a Debian system preset with our core dependencies.
 Vagrant then allows the build to work in the virtual machine while you continue using your regular text editor, file system, web browser etc.

 To use this option, see our [Vagrant instructions](SETUP_VAGRANT.md).

 General installation process
 ============================